wtommyw/haste-cli/README.md

 # haste-cli

 A small command line application to post the content of a file to a hastebin server.
 (Default: https://pastie.io/).
-Built because I needed it and I wanted to improve in Rust.
+Built because I needed it and I wanted to improve in Rust and TDD.

 # Requirements
 You should have [Rust-lang](https://www.rust-lang.org/tools/install) installed.